 Q: What’s the difference between inpatient drug rehab?

 A: clients generally do not do there own chores (cooking, shopping) during inpatient

 A: technically no one in any level of care is “locked up” they are free to leave anytime

 A: most are, some are not, fraternization is never allowed

-A: some insurance policies do cover residential treatment, each policy is different
+A: some insurance policies do cover it, each policy is different

 A: It can vary greatly, anywhere from $5,000 to $50,000 per month

-Q: is the rate of success greater in residential than inpatient?
+Q: is the rate of success greater than inpatient?

 A: the success rate is slightly higher

 Often there are phases of development during treatment.
 The initial phase has the most structure and limited access to the outside world.
 Gradually, the client is given more and more liberty and responsibility so the staff can assess their progress accordingly.